nus-cs2103-AY2324S2/ip/docs/README.md

 Add tasks with set start time and end time

 Example: `event life /from 02/03/2045 1800 /to 02/04/2066 1900`

+1. time can be omitted from the command
+2. does not accept any past datetime

 ```
 Got it.
 I've added the task: